Home Advanced Materials Cross-Laminated Timber Market Size, Share & Trends | Industry Report, 2033

 Regional Insights

-Europe leads the global CLT market with approximately 45% share in 2025, driven by robust demand for sustainable building materials in both residential and commercial sectors.
+Europe led the cross-laminated timber market, capturing a 54% share in 2024, driven by strong demand for sustainable building materials across residential and commercial sectors.
 The region's strong environmental regulations and carbon neutrality commitments are pivotal to this leadership.
 Countries such as Germany, Austria, and Sweden are frontrunners in CLT manufacturing and usage, supported by well-established forestry sectors and innovation clusters.
 Government-led projects such as the Paris Timber Tower Initiative aim to construct multiple high-rise timber buildings by 2030, further validating market momentum.

 Additionally, European countries are updating building codes to allow timber constructions up to 18 stories, enhancing CLT's applicability in urban centres.
 Industry collaborations, like the Woodrise Project funded by Horizon Europe, promote technological advancements and market awareness, consolidating Europe's dominant position in the CLT market.